Layalchristine24/Layalchristine24.github.io/content/publications/chss-modele-avs/index.md

 in the spring 2018.
 On one hand, more transparency and rapidity in the computation were necessary.
 R was the chosen solution to reach these objectives.
 On the other hand, the computation method was different for the Swiss and the foreign population.
-It had to be standardised and this new programming language allowed to do this more efficiently.
+The R programming language allowed to standardize the model more efficiently.